zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 ---
 layout: post
 author: Alexej Penner
-title: "Serverless MLOps with Vertex AI "
+title: "Serverless MLOps with Vertex AI"
 description: "How ZenML lets you have the best of both worlds, serverless managed infrastructure without the vendor lock in."
 category: tech-startup